agent-smith/detris/README.md

 This project contains my first attempt at using the clojure language.

 I'd still like to learn more tricks with Clojure, since I could improve on making the code less verbose and replacing my use of loops with more idiomatic functional paradigms.
 I look forward to learning more about this powerful language!
-Having been a Java programmer for the past decade, I have to say learning a little Scala and Clojure has really been an eye opener.
+Having been a Java programmer for the past decade, I have to say, learning some Scala and Clojure has really been an eye opener.

 The application is a simplified game of Tetris played from reading the "input.txt" file for the moves.
 Each line represents a new board.
 Basically, it has all the basic principles you love about the original game, but dummied down so there's no rotating or horizontal movement of pieces.